SeaOfNodes/Simple/chapter04/README.md

 When we start optimizing loops, we will start seeing `IntTop` values.

+### Tuple Types

+Tuple types need a little more explaination: they are a fixed-size grouping of types; literally a `Type[]`.
+Tuples represent a collection of otherwise unrelated types, and come from `MultiNode`s.  `ProjNode`s will take the appropriate `Type` array element out of a Tuple.
+The `StartNode` now produces a 2-element `TypeTuple` with control and the type of `arg`: `[ctrl, TypeInteger.INTBOT]`

+The lattice `meet` operator on Tuples is done element by element; each array element recursively calls `meet`.
+Tuples of mixed sizes are a internal compiler error, and the `meet` uses Bottom for them.

 ## `$ctrl` name binding

 In previous chapters, we had a hard coded control input edge from Start to Return.
 In this chapter we no longer have such a hard-wired edge.
 Instead, we track the current in-scope control node via the name `$ctrl`.
 This means that when we need to create an edge to the predecessor control node, we simply look up this name in the current scope.

 This introduces the idea that the control flow subgraph is a Petri net model.[^1] The control token moves virtually from node to node as execution proceeds.
 The